QUICK-GCP-LAB/Google-Cloud-Lab-Solutions/Build and Deploy Machine Learning Solutions with Vertex AI Challenge Lab.md

 6. Click `Create.`

 ### Task 2: Download the challenge notebook

-1. In your notebook, click the `terminal`.
-2. Access the terminal in your notebook and use the following command to clone the repository:
+1. Access the `terminal` in your `notebook` and use the following command to clone the repository:

 ```
 git clone https://github.com/QUICK-GCP-LAB/training-data-analyst
 ```

-1. Install the required packages for the lab:
+2. Install the required packages for the lab:

 ```
 cd training-data-analyst/quests/vertex-ai/vertex-challenge-lab